Reconsidering Positional Supervision in Masked Diffusion Language Model Training: Method: Relaxing Positional Alignment

-The CTC likelihood of the clean target response \( r_0 \) is obtained by marginalizing over all alignment sequences that collapse to \( r_0 \):
+The CTC likelihood of the clean target response $r_0$ is obtained by marginalizing over all alignments that collapse to $r_0$:

-where \( \beta^{-1}(r_0) \) returns all possible alignments compatible with \(r_0\) by collapses consecutive repetitions in $a$ (i.e., replaces each maximal run of identical symbols with a single symbol), and then removes all \textsc{\textless slack\textgreater} symbols.
-Then the corresponding CTC training objective is written as follows:
+where $\beta$ is a collapse map and $\beta^{-1}(r_0)$ denotes the set of alignments that collapse to $r_0$ under $\beta$.
+Standard CTC uses $\beta_{\text{std}}$, which first replaces each maximal run of identical symbols in $a$ with a single symbol and then removes all \textsc{\textless slack\textgreater} symbols.
+The corresponding training objective is: